How We Track Your ROI

 • Responses to inbound inquiries

-Why This Definition: You need a clean count of unique prospects contacted.
-Follow-ups and responses aren't new outreach—they're progressions of existing conversations.
+Why this matters: We need a clean count of unique prospects contacted.

 Stage 2: Engagement

-• Any direct response to your outreach message
+• Any direct response to our outreach message

-• This includes: positive interest, negative rejection, questions, "not now," and even "unsubscribe" requests
+• This includes: positive interest, negative rejection, questions, "not now," even "unsubscribe" requests

 • Connection acceptance with no response